velotraveler/potraceroute/README.md

 command-line options.

 ## SHOUTOUTS AND HAT TIPS
-Along with the NetBSD traceroute source code (which includes Van Jacobbson's 1988 comment "Don't use this as a coding example"), these two Python scripts provided useful demonstrations of traceroute:
+Along with the NetBSD traceroute source code (which includes Van Jacobson's 1988 comment "Don't use this as a coding example"), these two Python scripts provided useful demonstrations of traceroute:
 *  https://github.com/leonidg/Poor-Man-s-traceroute/blob/master/traceroute.py